Semi-infinite highest weight categories: Introduction

-In a lower finite $\eps$-stratified category, there are $\eps$-standard and $\eps$-costandard objects $\Delta_\eps(b)$ and $\nabla_\eps(b)$; they are the same as the $\eps$-standard and $\eps$-costandard objects of the Serre subcategory $\R\d$ defined from any finite lower set $\Lambda\d$ containing $\rho(b)$.
+In a lower finite $\eps$-stratified category $\R$, there are $\eps$-standard and $\eps$-costandard objects $\Delta_\eps(b)$ and $\nabla_\eps(b)$; they are the same as the $\eps$-standard and $\eps$-costandard objects of the Serre subcategory $\R\d$ defined from any finite lower set $\Lambda\d$ containing $\rho(b)$.
 As well as (finite) $\Delta_\eps$- and $\nabla_\eps$-flags, one can consider certain infinite $\nabla_\eps$-flags in objects of the ind-competion $\Ind(\R)$ (which is the category $\rcomod C$ of all right $C$-comodules in the case that $\R = \fdrcomod C$).
 We refer to these as {\em ascending $\nabla_\eps$-flags}; see Definition~\ref{good} for the precise formulation.
-Theorem~\ref{thethm} establishes a homological criterion for an object to possess an ascending $\nabla_\eps$-flag, generalizing the well-known criterion for good filtrations in rational representations of reductive groups \cite[Proposition II.4.16]{J}.
+Theorem~\ref{thethmnew} establishes a homological criterion for an object to possess an ascending $\nabla_\eps$-flag similar to the well-known criterion for good filtrations in rational representations of reductive groups \cite[Prop.~II.4.16]{J}.
 From this, it follows that the injective hull $I(b)$ of $L(b)$ in $\Ind(\R)$ has an ascending $\nabla_\eps$-flag.
 Moreover, the multiplicity of $\nabla_\eps(c)$ as a section of such a flag satisfies

 generalizing BGG reciprocity.
-This leads to an alternative ``global'' characterization of lower finite $\eps$-stratified categories; see Definition~\ref{lfs}.
+This leads to alternative ``global'' characterizations of lower finite $\eps$-stratified and fully stratified categories; see Theorems~\ref{globalchar} and \ref{anotherchar}.
+The latter involves an $\Ext^2$-vanishing condition which first appeared in work of Dlab and Ringel \cite{DlabRingel}.
 In a lower finite $\eps$-stratified category, there are also $\eps$-tilting objects.
 Isomorphism classes of the indecomposable ones are labelled by $\B$ just like in the finite case.
 In fact, for $b \in \B$ the corresponding indecomposable $\eps$-tilting object of $\R$ is the same as the object $T_\eps(b)$ of the Serre subcategory $\R\d$ defined from any finite lower set $\Lambda\d$ containing $\rho(b)$.
-Let $(T_i)_{i \in I}$ be an {\em $\eps$-tilting generating family} in $\R$.
-Then we can define the {\em Ringel dual} $\widetilde{\R}$ of $\R$ relative to $T:=\bigoplus_{i \in I} T_i$ (an object in the ind-completion of $\R$): it is the category of $A\lfdlmod$ {locally finite-dimensional left modules} over the locally finite-dimensional locally unital algebra
+By an {\em $\eps$-tilting generator} for $\R$, we now mean an object $T = \bigoplus_{i \in I} T_i \in \Ind(\R)$ with a given decomposition as a direct sum of $\eps$-tilting objects $T_i \in \R$ such that each $T_\eps(b)$ appears at least once as a summand of $T$.
+Then the {\em Ringel dual} $\R'$ of $\R$ relative to $T$ is the category $A\lfdlmod$ of {locally finite-dimensional left modules} over the locally finite-dimensional locally unital algebra